Health of Native Americans in the United States: Alcohol use disorder

 Another significant concern in Native American health is alcohol use disorder.
 From 2006 to 2010, alcohol-attributed deaths accounted for 11.7 percent of all Native American deaths, more than twice the rates of the general U.S. population.
 The median alcohol-attributed death rate for Native Americans (60.6 per 100,000) was twice as high as the rate for any other racial or ethnic group.
 Alcohol use disorder is often approached using the disease model of addiction, with biological, neurological, genetic, and environmental sources of origin.
-This model has been challenged by research showing that Native American behavior is frequently affected by trauma resulting from domestic violence, racial discrimination, poverty, homelessness, historical trauma, disenfranchised grief, and internalized oppression.
+The influence of trauma has been supported by research showing that Native American behavior is frequently affected by trauma resulting from domestic violence, racial discrimination, poverty, homelessness, historical trauma, disenfranchised grief, and internalized oppression.
 Statistically, the incidence of alcohol use disorder among survivors of trauma is significantly elevated, with survivors of physical, emotional and sexual abuse in childhood having the highest rates of alcohol use disorder.

 However, at least one recent study refutes the belief that Native Americans drink more than white Americans.
 Analysis of data from the National Survey on Drug Use and Health (NSDUH) from 2009 to 2013 revealed that Native Americans compared to whites had lower or comparable rates across the range of alcohol measures examined.
 The survey included responses from 171,858 whites compared to 4,201 Native Americans.
 The majority (59.9%) of Native Americans abstained from drinking alcohol, whereas less than half (43.1%) of the white population surveyed abstained.
 Approximately 14.5% of Native Americans were light/moderate-only drinkers, versus 32.7% of whites.
 Native American and white binge drinking (5+ drinks on an occasion 1–4 days during the past month) estimates were similar: 17.3% and 16.7%, respectively.
 The two populations' heavy drinking (5+ drinks on an occasion 5+ days in the past month) estimates were also similar: 8.3% and 7.5%, respectively.
-Nonetheless, Native Americans may be more vulnerable to higher risks associated with drinking because of lack of access to health care, safe housing and clean water.
+Nonetheless, Native Americans may be more vulnerable to the health risks associated with drinking because of lack of access to health care, safe housing and clean water.

 After colonial contact, white drunkenness was interpreted by whites as the misbehavior of an individual.
 Native drunkenness was interpreted in terms of the inferiority of a race.
 What emerged was a set of beliefs known as "firewater myths" that misrepresented the history, nature, sources and potential solutions to Native alcohol problems.
 These myths claim that: